gonum/exp/dframe/README.md

 // New creates a new in-memory data frame with the provided memory schema. func New(schema *arrow.Schema, opts ...Option) (*Frame, error) { ... }

+// FromMem creates a new data frame from the provided in-memory data. func FromMem(cols Map, opts ...Option) (*Frame, error) { ... }

 // FromArrays creates a new data frame from the provided schema and arrays. func FromArrays(schema *arrow.Schema, arrs []array.Interface, opts ...Option) (*Frame, error) { ... }